 There are countless recipes for preparing each vegetable or try them raw with hummus, guacamole, or salsa.

-Another way vegetables are delicious is to roast them with various seasonings such as garlic, savory, rosemary.
+Another way vegetables are delicious is to roast them with various seasonings such as garlic, savoury, rosemary.

-With so many vegetables to choose there is never any reason to be bored with mealtimes.
+With so many vegetables to choose from there is never any reason to be bored with mealtimes.

 Don’t forget your greens

 I remember my mother always telling us to eat our greens.

 Turns out she was right.

 Not only are they good for us but they are so delicious as well.

 Don’t limit yourself to just the usual salads.